Last updated on October 9th, 2020 at 12:04 pm

 Walking is a low-intensity activity that can be followed by almost anyone, no matter your age or bodyweight, you can follow it with ease.

-Running can be done by every age group but not really suitable for overweights and people with certain health conditions.
+Running is a moderate-intensity workout that can be done by every age group but not really suitable for overweights and people with certain health conditions.
 If you are someone who is overweight and face problems while running then its perfectly okay to start with walking sessions.
 Running is not suggested to the people with knee pain.

-Kettlebell swing is high-intensity workouts that require optimum body conditioning and heart health.
+Kettlebell swing is a high-intensity workout that requires optimum body conditioning and heart health.
 Kettlebell swings are not suggested to the older adults who have no prior experience in the high-intensity workouts.

 Are you looking to burn as many calories as you can?
 Here is the list of calories these exercises burn.

-Walking: On average, a 30-year old male weighing 180-pounds, walking at speed of 3mph burns about 272 calories in 60 minutes.
+Walking: On average, a 30-year old male weighing 180-pounds, walking at speed of 3 miles per hour burns about 272 calories in 60 minutes.

 Running: That same 30-year-old male weighing 180-pound, jogging at 7 miles per hour burns 856 calories in an hour.
 Obviously running is a faster alternative to burn more calories but its also quite difficult to walk for 1-hour straight.

 Kettlebell swing: Calories burned with kettlebell swings are quite difficult to predict accurately.
-The number of calories you burn through kettlebell depends on the variety of exercise and the weight of kettlebell.
+The number of calories you burn through kettlebell depends on the weight of the kettlebell, rest duration, and intensity of exercise.
 By an estimate, any intermediate can burn more than a thousand calories with an hour of kettlebell session.

 Unline walking and jogging, Kettlebell swings also boost metabolic stress which helps in burning calories throughout the day.